-We offer a 26 page document that fully explains the rules regarding both Service and Comfort Animals.
-It also explains the rules for taking a Service or Comfort Animal into a rabies free country such as the UK or Hawaii.
+If you need additional information on comfort and service animals, we offer a 26 page document that fully explains the rules regarding both Service and Comfort Animals.
+It also explains the rules for taking a service or comfort animal into a rabies free country such as the UK or Hawaii.
 Click here for additional information on Traveling with Service Animals and Comfort Animals.